jsalv/pqueue/README.md

 #### Insertion

 A *heap* is a complete binary tree (but *not* a complete binary search tree).
-Insertions occur at the "rightmost" unoccupied space at the leaf level.
+Insertions occur at the "leftmost" unoccupied space at the leaf level.
 For example, in the diagram

 ```mermaid